mattermost/mattermost-plugin-jira/README.md

 3. (Optional) Set a description and a custom JQL query to determine which tickets trigger events.
 For more information on JQL queries, refer to the [Atlassian help documentation](https://confluence.atlassian.com/jirasoftwarecloud/advanced-searching-764478330.html).

 4. Finally, set which issue events send messages to Mattermost channels, then hit **Save**.
 The following issue events are supported:

-  - **Jira Server or Data Center**:
      - Issue Created; Issue Deleted
-     - Issue Updated, including when an issue is reopened or resolved, or when the assignee is changed

-  - **Jira Cloud**:
-     - Issue Created; Issue Deleted
-     - Issue Updated, including when an issue is reopened or resolved, or when the assignee is changed
+     - Issue Updated, including when an issue is reopened or resolved, or when the assignee is changed.
+Optionally send notifications for comments, see below.
-     - Comments Created; Comments Updated; Comments Deleted

-**Note**: For Jira Server or Data Center, you can send notifications for comments by selecting **Issue Updated**, then adding `&updated_comments=1` to the end of the webhook URL, such as
+**Note**: You can send notifications for comments by selecting **Issue Updated**, then adding `&updated_comments=1` to the end of the webhook URL, such as

 ```
 https://community.mattermost.com/plugins/jira/webhook?secret=5JlVk56KPxX629ujeU3MOuxaiwsPzLwh&team=contributors&channel=town-square&updated_comments=1